Abhishek-KrS/Abhishek-KrS/README.md

 Here are some details:

-🔭 I’m currently working on developing quantum software applications.
+- 🔭 I’m currently working on developing quantum software applications.
-🌱 I’m currently learning quantum algorithms and quantum programming languages.
+- 🌱 I’m currently learning quantum algorithms and quantum programming languages.
-👯 I’m looking to collaborate on open-source quantum computing projects.
+- 👯 I’m looking to collaborate on open-source quantum computing projects.
-🤔 I’m looking for help with understanding quantum mechanics and advanced quantum computing concepts.
+- 🤔 I’m looking for help with understanding quantum mechanics and advanced quantum computing concepts.
-💬 Ask me about quantum software development, quantum programming, or anything related to quantum computing!
+- 💬 Ask me about quantum software development, quantum programming, or anything related to quantum computing!
-📫 How to reach me: You can reach me via email at abhishek-krs@alumni.iith.ac.in or connect with me on LinkedIn.
+- 📫 How to reach me: You can reach me via email at abhishek-krs@alumni.iith.ac.in or connect with me on LinkedIn/in/Abhishek-KrS.
-😄 Pronouns: He/Him/His/Xe
+- 😄 Pronouns: He/Him/His/Xe
-⚡ Fun fact: I once attended a quantum computing conference where I got to meet some of the pioneers in the field!
+- ⚡ Fun fact: I once attended a quantum computing conference where I got to meet some of the pioneers in the field!